mcgredonps/stoqs/doc/instructions/PRODUCTION_APACHE.md

 STOQS is set up with a front end web server acting as a proxy for an UWSGI environment running a Django application.
 Many web servers can do this task.
-Historically this has been done by nginx, a fast and scalable web server.
+Historically in STOQS this has been done by nginx, a fast and scalable web server.
 This document documents using Apache instead.